Angels of mercy are known by two definitions. One is considered a benevolent watchful spirit, and the other a bringer of death.

 Jane Toppan was called “Jolly Jane” because she was always happy and kind to everyone.
 Unfortunately, she had a dark secret.
 She derived sexual pleasure from killing her own patients.

-Toppan was a nurse in Boston who experimented secretly on her patients with morphine and atropine and then killing them with overdoses.
+Toppan was a nurse in Boston who experimented secretly on her patients with morphine and atropine and then killed them with overdoses.
 She would watch them die slowly and gain pleasure from the fact.
 When she was finally caught, she said it was her goal to kill as many people as possible.

 Two types of angels of mercy

 Just like any other type of serial killer, there are two basic types.
 There are organized and disorganized killers.
-The organized version is neater, smarter, and takes more risks, while the disorganized killers are sloppy, random, and generally does the easier killings.
+The organized version is neater, smarter, and takes more risks, while the disorganized killers are sloppy, random, and generally do the easier killings.

 Medical killers, like the angels of death, fall into these two categories, and so this is the main similarity between them and other types of serial killers.